6 Ways To Spot A Payday Loan Scam

 Scammers often dishonestly align themselves with law enforcement agencies to coerce victims into cooperating.
 A legitimate loan company will never threaten you with immediate arrest.

-3. Caller refuses to divulge the name of the collection agency
+3. The caller refuses to divulge the name of the collection agency

 If the caller actually represents a collection agency, they should have no problem identifying this agency by name.
 If they refuse to do so, you may be looking at a scam.